 Many carriers still limit the phones to only work on their network, at least till you tell them to do something about it.
-Legally you have the right to unlock your phone (more details in Can I Unlock my Phone) but you have to get the permission from the carrier.
+Legally you have the right to unlock your phone (more details in Can I Unlock my Phone), but you have to get permission from the carrier.
 Locking your phone to a network is probably the easiest way to keep a customer.
-But to be fair, a common reason for locked phones are so that the carriers can offer lower upfront payments.
+But to be fair, a common reason for locked phones is that the carriers can offer lower upfront payments.
 You will have to stay as long as you’re paying off the device.
 We only offer unlocked phones in our shop.

-In order to lock a phone, the carrier adds a software code on the phone during the manufacturing phase.
+To lock a phone, the carrier adds a software code on the phone during the manufacturing phase.
 That limits the phone from working on another network until you enter an unlocking code.
 The easiest way to know if a phone is unlocked when you buy it is to look for specs clearly stating that the phone is unlocked.

-GSM vs CDMA
+GSM vs. CDMA

 When you’re bringing over a phone from one carrier to another, it’s not only locked phones which limit you, unfortunately.
 Carriers operate under one of two types of networks: CDMA or GSM.
 Out of the four biggest carriers with their own network, AT&T and T-Mobile run on GSM, while Sprint and Verizon Wireless use CDMA.
-All other carriers operate on of these four networks (except for US Cellular who has their own network).
+All other carriers operate one of these four networks (except for US Cellular who has its own network).
 You can check with your carrier which network you’re on if you’re uncertain.
 US Mobile is a GSM carrier.

 Older phones from Verizon and Sprint, on the CDMA network, don’t operate with a SIM card.
-That basically means that those phones are restricted and can’t be used on another CDMA networks.
+That basically means that those phones are restricted and can’t be used on other CDMA networks.
 However, most, if not all, 4G LTE devices from Verizon and Sprint are technically capable of operating on a GSM network, as LTE needs a SIM card to operate.
 Examples of phones compatible with all carriers 4G LTE speeds: iPhone 6, 6+, 6s, 6s+ and Google Nexus 5 models and Nexus 6 models.

 When people ask us if their phone is compatible with our network, we usually ask them these two questions:

 - To avoid uncertainty, check the technical specs.
-Either just google the name of the phone or check your phone’s serial number.
+Either google the name of the phone or check your phone’s serial number.
 Your phone has a unique 15-digit code, IMEI or MEID, which can be found in the phone settings, or by entering *#06# on the dial pad.